SteveJustin1963/tec-KB/README.md

 ## Welcom to the TEC-1's keypad family

-The appealing patina of dirt, fading and cracking, now with Kleong.
+The appealing patina of dirt, fading and cracking, now in Kleong.

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun2.png)